How To Prevent Your Dog‘s Teeth Rotting

 However, similar to humans, diet does have an impact on the health of a dog’s mouth.
 Dogs that eat a hard, kibble-based diet tend to develop fewer dental problems due to the mechanical ‘cleaning’ effect the chewing creates.
 And those dogs who receive more sweet treats show more dental problems due to the bacteria thriving in sweet, rich conditions.

-The main cause of dental issues in dogs however, is poor oral hygiene.
+The main cause of dental issues in dogs however, is poor oral hygieneopens in a new tab.
 Teeth brushing is a given in the daily routine of humans but has only recently gained popularity in standard dog care.
 Other causes of rotten dog teeth comes down to genetics and underlying health conditions.
-For example smaller breeds of dogs with teeth sitting close together in short mouths tend to have higher risk of dental disease
+For example smaller breeds of dogs with teeth sitting close together in short mouths tend to have higher risk of dental diseaseopens in a new tab.

 Risk factors that make dental disease more likely include things such as not brushing your dog’s teeth often, feeding them soft meals instead of kibble-based diets or feeding them sweet treats.
 The main risk factor for rotten teeth in dogs is lack of treatment for early stage dental disease and gingivitis which is the final reversible process before periodontal disease takes hold.